mcrocco/azure-network-protocols/README.md

 </p>
 <h3>DNS</h3>
 <p>
-The next networking protocol we are going to observe is Domain Name System or DNS, which maps human readable text to IP addresses.
+The next networking protocol we are going to observe is Domain Name System or DNS, which maps human-readable text to IP addresses.
 To observe DNS:
 </p>
 <p>